zphixon/superfish/README.md

 * j cannot be the first command, nor can it be fed a negative number
   * jnogood
   * dddg
-* \n signifies the end of the program
+* newline signifies the end of the program, allowing anything to be put after
-* whitespace is ignored
+* whitespace is ignored, but is counted as a character in the program
 * file name doesn't matter
 * other than that, there are no rules